aws-samples/aws-modernization-with-pulumi/content/10_prerequisites/50_workshop_setup.md

 ## AWS Subscription and CLI

 At various points, you will use the AWS CLI to interact with infrastructure you've provisioned.
+Installation instructions are [available here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html), or are available for Linux below.
+As explained further on that page, the
+CLI requires Python.

 ```bash